How a Reddit Post Outperformed Our Paid Ads

 The unspoken cost of paid acquisition

-There is a version of this company we could have built where every feature is a hook for an ad, every screen is a billboard, and every release is a campaign.
-That company exists on the App Store and we know its name.
-We chose the other path on purpose, and the Reddit comment was the receipt the universe handed back to confirm we had chosen correctly.
+There’s a version of this company we could have built where every feature is a hook for an ad, every screen is a billboard, and every release is a campaign.
+We chose the other path on purpose, and that one honest Reddit comment was the receipt that told us we’d chosen right.

 FAQ